life-itself/lifeitself.org/content/blog/2020/10/17/cycle-of-completion-and-creation-funeral-for-the-past-is-key-to-creating-new-future.md

 ---
-title: "The Cycle of Completion and Creation<br/><small>Or, a funeral for the past is key to creating a new future</small>"
+title: "The Cycle of Completion and Creation: Or, a funeral for the past is key to creating a new future"
 created: 2020-10-17
 categories:
   - cultural-activism
   - ontological-politics
   - our-philosophy
   - requiem-for-a-passing-age
 authors:
   - sylvieshiweibarbier
 image: /assets/images/tombstone-modernity-02-scaled.jpg
 ---